GP Premises Policy Review is published

 State ownership of GP premises will not be taken forward

-The review did also look at proposals for state ownership of the primary care estate or state-backed loans to GPs.
+The review also looked at proposals for state ownership of the primary care estate or state-backed loans to GPs.
 This would follow a similar move in Scotland where the aim is to move GPs towards a model that does not require them to own their practice premises.
 Those proposals are not being taken forward as a recommendation of the review.
 The stakeholders in the review considered the cost of doing so in England would be prohibitively high and it would also remove flexibility for GP partners to choose their model of estates provision.

 The aim of the recommendations being carried forward is to help ensure that future investment is made in a coherent and strategic way into a professionally-managed estate.
 We cannot however forget the fact that capital is required to both bring the current estate up to standard and to transform it so it can deliver the service vision of the LTP.
 The next step is therefore to develop a framework for the implementation of the review’s recommendations, informed by the next government spending review, to start the delivery of that transformation.